Slashdot Asks: Is the Internet Killing Old and New Art Forms or Helping Them Grow?

 For many years archive.org has operated in the background to save pages for the future but now many sites are choosing to opt out.

-Bottom half flooded with choice (Score:1)
+Bottom half flooded with choice (Score:2)

 The change in art & music is not just about unauthorized file copying, but also about more choice.
 Content from amateurs and tinkerers is much easier to access than before, giving people cheaper and free choices.